typhon-h/Monster-Fighter/README.md

 # Monster Fighter
-A monster fighting game for SENG201-2022 by Jackie Jone and Harrison Tyson
+A monster fighting game for SENG201-2022 by Harrison Tyson and Jackie Jone

 ## Import into Eclipse
  - Open `Eclipse`
- - `File > Import > Existing Projects into Workspace`
+ - Select `File > Import > Existing Projects into Workspace`
  - Select `Next`
  - Go to `Select root directory > Browse`
- - Open project `hty13_jjo134_MonsterFighter` - make sure it is selected under  `Projects`
+ - Open project `hty13_jjo134_MonsterFighter` - make sure it is
+ selected under  `Projects`
  - Select `Finish`

 The source code should now be inside Eclipse.